Rules of Accreditation

 - Accreditation may be revoked by AAALAC International at any time for due cause.
 A previously accredited unit cannot be reverted to Provisional Status.
 In lieu thereof, the Council may advise an accredited unit of proposed reasons for revoking accreditation, that it has been placed on Probation and that if the specific deficiencies are not corrected within a specific period at the discretion of the Council, not to exceed 12 months, accreditation will be revoked.
 If all Probationary deficiencies have been satisfactorily corrected at the time of the site revisit but additional deficiencies of a serious nature are noted, an additional Probationary period, not to exceed 12 months, may be granted to correct the new deficiencies.
 Notice of Probation shall be made known only to the unit and to AAALAC International.

 - Provisional Status may be granted by AAALAC International for a period to extend not more than 24 months if, in the opinion of the Council, such extension is justified.
-At the first meeting of the Council after the expiration of that period, accreditation must be either withheld or granted.
+At the first meeting of the Council after the expiration of that period, accreditation must be either withheld or awarded.

 - The Council at its option and based upon the circumstances of each case shall decide whether an additional site visit is needed before taking action on a unit on Provisional Status or Probationary Accreditation.